-Chemistry 1A-1B with an average grade of C or better, Chemistry 6A-6B or 7-8, Physics 2A-2B and 3A-3B or their equivalent, Mathe-Students planning to do graduate work in chemistry or to transfer to are advised to take Physics 1A-1B-1C-1D and Mathematics 3A-3B-4A-4B in place of the courses listed above.
+Chemistry 1A-1B with an average grade of C or better, Chemistry 5 or 7-8, Physics 2A-2B and 3A-3B or their equivalent, Mathematics 7A-7B or the equivalent, and a reading knowledge of German.
+Students planning to do graduate work in chemistry or to transfer to another college, and there work for a degree with a major in chemistry, are advised to take Physics 1A-1B-1C-1D and Mathematics 3A-3B-4A-4B in place of the courses listed above.